Eliot-Roxbergh/notes_pinephone/README.md

 ### Browsing

-tl;dr video is laggy, stream and play locally if possible.
+tl;dr video is laggy (but workable), stream and play locally if possible.
 Desktop browsers such as firefox are of course clunky to use.

 There is no hw video acceleration in browsers, someone on IRC said this (I'm paraphrasing);
 > Firefox will never have hardware acceleration unless we can convince the developers to (1.) lower webrender requirements and (2.) support the legacy openGL renderer.
 And libva-v4l2-request remains dead.

 **Firefox** is "OK", but takes like 5 seconds to start.
-Video performance is bad, but you can run 360-480p moderately smoothly (maybe? check again with 3GB ram system).
-Some menus don't show and only flicker, but generally it is usable and e.g. possible to go into settings, clear cookies, install addons etc. Firefox is too hungry to run videos effectively on 2GB system, might be better on 3GB version.
+Firefox requires 3GB phone version to run, otherwise videos will have much lower framerate and some risk of total freeze due to too little RAM .
+Video performance is what it is, you can run 480p moderately smoothly.
+Some menus don't show and only flicker, but generally it is usable and e.g. possible to go into settings, clear cookies, install addons etc.
 How to handle bookmarks though, hard to understand/navigate?

-**Angelbrowser** (`sudo apt install angelbrowser`), worked better in videos and works well on small screen.
-Video almost worked OK on 480p.
+**Angelbrowser** (`sudo apt install angelbrowser`), faster and works well on small screen.
+Same, if not better video performance than firefox, worked OK in 480p.
 Seems good, but I'm not too familiar with this browser.

 # Security